Oklahoma pastor apologizes for smearing spit on churchgoer's face

-TULSA, Okla. — The pastor of an Oklahoma church is issuing an apology after a viral video showed him smearing spit on a churchgoer's face during a sermon.
+TULSA, Okla.— The widely-broadcasted pastor of an Oklahoma church, Michael "Mike" Todd, is issuing an apology after a viral video showed him smearing spit on a churchgoer's face during a sermon.

-According to Scripps sister station KJRH, Michael Todd is the preacher at Transformation Church in Tulsa.
+According to Scripps sister station KJRH, Todd is the preacher at Transformation Church in Tulsa — which pulls thousands of viewers to their sermons broadcast each week and holds over a million susbscribers on YouTube.

 According to The Washington Post, Todd was explaining the topic of how "receiving God's vision can be nasty."